gsferreira/gsferreira.github.com/src/archive/2022/finding-dotnet-transitive-dependencies-and-tidying-up-your-project/index.md

 Give it a try. **I bet it will be part of your toolbox.**

-Let me know if you have found useful, follow me on [Twitter (@gsferreira)](https://twitter.com/gsferreira), and let's keep in touch.
+Let me know if you have found it useful, follow me on [Twitter (@gsferreira)](https://twitter.com/gsferreira), and let's keep in touch.